mrabarnett/mrab-regex/regex_3/Features.rst

     Only simple sets are supported.

+    Case-insensitive matches in Unicode use simple case-folding by default.

 Version 1 behaviour (new behaviour, different from the current 're' module):

     Indicated by the ``VERSION1`` or ``V1`` flag, or ``(?V1)`` in the pattern.